 Twin Peaks’ public lands are owned and managed by five separate City agencies – the Recreation and Parks, Real Estate, and Public Works departments, SF Municipal Transportation Agency, and the SF Public Utilities Commission.
 These agencies do coordinate some activities, but they have never worked together on a plan for conserving, improving, managing, and accessing Twin Peaks.

 Livable City is undertaking a planning effort for Twin Peaks, in partnership with three American Indian organizations – the American Indian Cultural District, Association of Ramaytush Ohlone, and The Cultural Conservancy.
-Robin Chiang and Associates will be the lead designers.
-The plan will engage neighbors, visitors, San Francisco’s American Indian community, and public agencies.
+Robin Chiang and Associates and creo Landscape Architecture are the lead designers.
+The plan is engaging neighbors, visitors, San Francisco’s American Indian community, and public agencies.
 The project is funded by a grant from the City’s Office of Economic and Workforce Development.
 We will seek to understand how people use and experience Twin Peaks now, what they would like to see conserved and improved, and explore options for a visitors center, access, connections, and governance.
 We will engage several important questions:

 - How can people and enjoy Twin Peaks open spaces while respecting the area’s outstanding habitat and its neighbors?